Homomesy in products of three chains and multidimensional recombination: Beyond the product of chains

-Using this generalized recombination result and our homomesy result on $\prodchainstwo$, we can obtain an additional homomesy result on order ideals of the type B minuscule poset cross a chain of length two.
-The type B minuscule poset, which we denote as $B_n$, can be viewed as the left half of $[n]\times[n]$.
-Additionally, $B_n$ is isomorphic to $J([2]\times[n-1])$.
+In \cite{RW2015}, Rush and Wang showed that order ideals of minuscule posets under rowmotion exhibit homomesy.
+Using this generalized recombination result and our homomesy result on $\prodchainstwo$, we can obtain an additional homomesy result on order ideals of the type B minuscule poset cross a chain of size two.
+Let $P_n=([n]\times[n])/S_2$ denote a type B minuscule poset; this can be viewed as the left half of $[n]\times[n]$.
+Additionally, $P_n$ is isomorphic to $J([2]\times[n-1])$.
 See Figure \ref{fig:B3minuscule} for an example.